Falls & Inactivity

-- When there are no sensor activations in the home by a certain time of day or within a certain time frame
+- When there is no sensor activation in the home by a certain time of day or within a certain time frame

 - When one sensor activates, then no other sensors activate for a specified time frame

-- When paging pendant is pressed at any time, or within specific time frames
+- When a paging pendant is pressed at any time, or within specific time frames

 Gerald is a senior adult who is aging in place, living on his own.
 His daughter lives in the next town over and expressed concerns about her dad’s history of falls and needing physical assistance.